-Research shows us people have four different styles of communicating.
-We call these communication styles: Director, Expresser, Thinker and Harmonizer.
+Research shows us people have four different styles of communication.
+We call these: Director, Expresser, Thinker and Harmonizer.
 Each style has its own way of seeing the world.
 Each favors a certain way of listening, responding, making decisions, and solving problems.

 It’s especially important to understand your primary communication style, since this is the one you use most often.
-No style is better than the others, but it may be to your advantage to play up one over another, depending on the situation.
+No style is best, but it may be to your advantage to play up one over another, depending on the situation.